MindaManOfficial/PenguinVM/README.md

 # PenguinVM
 A Virtual Machine created in PenguinMod and with ScratchBlocks.
 (PENGUINVM IS NOT ASSOCIATED WITH PENGUINMOD, ITS DEVELOPERS, OR SERVICE AS A WHOLE.
 THIS IS JUST A PROJECT CREATED ON AND BRANDED AROUND PENGUINMOD.)

 You are installing the PenguinMod Installer.
 You do not need to do anything except configure your installations.
+All of the sprites will be downloaded

 DO NOT RUN PenguinVM THAT ISN'T FROM www.sites.google.com/view/penguinvm OR MY OFFICIAL GITHUB PAGE!
 PenguinVM isn't perfect and can be laced with something malicious.
 Look for the checkmark by the bootloader name if you aren't sure.
 (This isn't a perfect method so just redownload it if you need to)